Table of Contents

-Fruits are ready to pick in early fall, ahead of some of the other types, so if you live in an area where fall temperatures are a worry, this could be a wonderful option for you.
+Fruits are ready to pick in early fall, ahead of some other types, so if you live in an area where fall temperatures are a worry, this could be a wonderful option.

 7. Surh Anor

-Surh Anor, a Russian pomegranate variety, is frequently referred to as a “white” pomegranate.
+Surh Anor, a Russian pomegranate variety, is frequently called a “white” pomegranate.
 This cultivar's fruits can be pale yellow to pinkish-red in colour, with nearly clear to pale pink arils and a soft to medium texture.

 Pomegranates begin to ripen in late October, but in locations where winter lows do not fall below 60°F, they can continue to ripen until December.

-The fully developed fruit is believed to have a sweeter flavour with a mild acidity than some of the darker-fruited types.
+The fully developed fruit is believed to have a sweeter flavour with a mild acidity than some darker-fruited types.
 The arils carry seeds that can be somewhat difficult to remove.

 The most common type sold in supermarkets is ‘Wonderful.'